zhongl/scala-with-cats/src/pages/type-classes/instance-selection.md

 trait DomesticShorthair extends Cat
 ```

-No we'll define three different type classes for the three types of variance,
+Now we'll define three different type classes for the three types of variance,
 and define an instance of each for the `Cat` type.

 ```scala mdoc:silent